BRST, Ward identities, gauge dependence, and a functional renormalization group: Background field method

-Quantization of Yang-Mills type of gauge theories in the BFM within the FP-method provides with very attractive features, namely, the BRST symmetry of the FP action, the background gauge invariance of effective action, gauge independence of S-matrix elements.
+Quantization of the Yang-Mills type of gauge theories in the BFM within the FP method provides with very attractive features, namely, the BRST symmetry of the FP action, the background gauge invariance of effective action, and gauge independence of S-matrix elements.